abyaadrafid/APTOS-Blindness-Detection/README.md

 * Full 360 degrees rotation
 * Lighting

+### External Data
+We found that there was another competition dataset for _diabetic retinopathy_ with similar label hierarchy.
+We included this data with our exiting data to make our model more robust.

 ## Experiments
 ### Classification with BCEWithLogitsLoss

 ### Classification with FocalLoss on CrossEntropyLoss
+As the competition dataset is quite imbalanced, overfitting on majority classes was a big hurdle.
+To combat this, we decided to use [focalloss](https://arxiv.org/abs/1708.02002).
 ### Ordinal Regression
 ### Huber Regression
 ### ArcFace